cardinsou/SFTP-Collection-station/README.md

 # SFTP Collection station

-This script is made to automatically configure a jailed SFTP environment on Ubuntu 22.04 OS.
+This script is made to automatically configure a jailed SFTP environment on Ubuntu OS.
+Tested on Ubuntu 22.04.

 The environment could be used to acquire files from external sources with the following benefit:

 - Usage of temporary SFTP users
 - Usage of jailed users, SFTP users cannot move through filesystem, they are locked in their home folder